charcodelimit/unixdomainsockets-smalltalk/README.md

 * [Unix Domain Sockets on Pharo](https://www.samadhiweb.com/blog/2013.07.27.unixdomainsockets.html)
 * [GOODS OODB on Unix Domain Sockets](https://www.samadhiweb.com/blog/2013.07.28.goods.oodb.html)

-Here is the example described there.
+The following example closely follows the one described in the blog, and is available in the implemenation as integration test as well.

-First run the following server code written in Python:
+First run the following echo server [script](tests/uds-echo.py) written in Python:

 ```Python
 import socket,os